Illustration of parents in conflict

 • Feeling alone or disconnected, even in a room full of people

-Why relationships with family can feel harder during the holidays
+Why family relationships can feel harder during the holidays

 • Communication breakdowns